-The first thing is to avoid picking a boring goal, or something that just feels like a big project.
-A good goal is something that is truly impactful to your business.
-It is something that inspires you, and allows you to look toward where your business is going.
-When setting out goals, sometimes people choose tactical items, very basic things that need to get done in their business, and set that up as a goal because they feel like if they make it a goal it will probably get done.
-But be careful of approaching goals that way.
-It’s okay to have one or two tactical goals on your list, but if you have too many of those you will lose some of your inspiration.
-In addition, it will be harder to find motivation during the hard times if everything on your list feels like a blocking and tackling kind of exercise.
+The first piece of advice I have is, when you are picking your goals, avoid picking boring ones, or choosing things that just feel like big projects that need to get done.
+A good goal is one that will be truly impactful for your business.
+It is something that inspires you and allows you to look into the future, to where your business is going.
+When determining goals, sometimes people choose all tactical items, or very basic tasks they want to cross off their lists.
+The reasoning behind this is understandable…they set those items up as goals because they feel that if they do so those tasks will probably get done.
+But I caution you against approaching all your goals that way.
+It’s okay to have one or two tactical goals on your list, but if you have too many you will lose some of your inspiration.
+In addition, it will be harder to find motivation during the hard times if everything on your list feels like a blocking-and-tackling kind of exercise.
 So try to mix it up: if you have four goals, make sure that at least one of them is inspirational.

-And finally, something that happens in a lot of small business – especially with solopreneurs – is that sometimes personal projects or passions get priority in times and places they shouldn’t.
-This happens when people focus on pet projects that are not really relevant to their current business plan, or what the business is known for.
-These projects may even conflict with the business brand.
-Be careful that you’re not taking personal projects and stuffing them into something that looks like a goal.
-If you do this, what will happen is you’ll start to take the business down a path that is not consistent with the business that you have built.
-Here’s an example: Let’s say you have someone who loves technology – a person like myself.
-I love to make things digital and I love electronics.
-But because of that I have to be careful to make sure I’m not taking a project or process that shouldn’t be digitized and making that a priority in my business.
-I have to make sure that the things we’re doing in the business make sense.
+For example, let’s say you are someone who loves technology – this is one of my pet passions!
+I love to digitize things and I love electronics.
+But because of that I have to be careful to make sure I’m not taking a project or process that shouldn’t be digitized and making that a priority in my business, just because I think it would be fun.
+I have to make sure that the things I’m dedicating time and resources to in my business truly make sense.
 Sometimes projects benefit from a touch of technology, and the expenditure of resources is worthwhile.
-But other times it’s more cost effective, or advantageous to stick with something more old school.
-So, know where your weaknesses lie when it comes to this point and be careful of this pitfall.
+But other times it’s more cost effective and advantageous to stick with something more old school.
+So, know where your weaknesses lie when it comes to pet passions, and be careful of this pitfall.

 A Good Balance for Good Goals

-A good set of goals always has a balance between internal influence and external influences.
-What I mean by that is the goals that you set can’t be 100% dependent on something else happening.
-Make sure there is a balance between your efforts and what you need externally (opportunities that need to be developed, your customers, etc).
-Sometimes when we dream too big, we dream that externally everything is going to work out perfectly for us – it’s like counting on getting green lights all the way to the airport because you’re running late.
+And finally, know that a good set of goals is always balanced between internal and external influences, meaning that your goals should never be completely dependent on something else happening.
+Of course a certain amount of business success depends on the external world – things that are not totally in your control (your customers, the economy, etc), but it is also dependent on your own efforts, and those of your team.
+Your goals should reflect that.
+Sometimes when we are setting our goals, we imagine that everything on our path is going to work out perfectly, and that’s like counting on getting green lights all the way to the airport when you’re running late.
 You can’t run your business that way.
-You have to know that you’re going to get some green lights, and you’re going to get some red lights.
-And that you need to leave early to get to the airport on time.
+You have to acknowledge that you’re going to get some green lights, and you’re going to get some red lights, and recognize the fact that you need to leave early to get to the airport on time.